 Gift Bearer- The gift bearer is usually 2-4 people who work together to present the gifts of bread, wine, and money during the offertory.

 Usher- If an assigned greeter is not already present, ushers greet the worshipers as they enter the church and may assist them in finding a seat, especially at Masses where the size of the congregation nears or exceeds the seating capacity of the church.
 Ushers help with the collection of money during the offertory.
 They also hand out bulletins at the end of Mass as they bid farewell to the departing parishioners.

 Hospitality- While Mass is a spiritual affair, it is also social in nature.
 The hospitality ministry includes providing a welcoming environment which encourages the gathering of Mass participants after the conclusion of the service.
 Coffee and juice are supplied by the church, however the person(s) in charge of hospitality need to ensure they are made prior to the end of Mass.
 Often times, light refreshments such as baked goods or appetizers are prepared and served by the hospitalian.
 To join the hospitality ministry, please add your name during the quarterly sign-ups.

 Choir- This is a special ministry that works in combination with the Music Director.
 Choir members lead the songs during Mass, provide a musical rendition of the Psalm between the first and second reading, and sing the Alleluia.
 Often, they also provide a musical meditation after parishioners have received communion.
 To join the choir, simply attend a choir practice.
 See the online calendar for meeting times and locations.
-Or, you can contact Barbara Ladd.
+Or, you can contact the organist, Barbara Ladd.